hannotify/pattern-matching-small-enhancement-or-major-feature/sections/2-pattern-matching-for-switch.md

 </code></pre>

 note:
-This is how you would write it if no guarded patterns were available.
+This is how you would have to write it if no guarded patterns were available.
 We would have to use a good old switch statement instead of a switch expression.
-Using a guarded pattern and a regular one, we can rewrite this logic as follows:

 ---